Thursday, May 4, 2023

 Parashat Emor starts with (literal translation) “and spoke - va’yomer - YHVH to Moshe, ‘speak – emor - to the priests, the sons of A’haron’” (21:1).
 In both instances, the verb used for “speak” is the same one, a.m.r (alef, mem, resh).

+Parashat Emor also contains the well-known chapter 23, which lists and specifies YHVH's appointed times.
+Chapters 21 and 22, on one end of the Parasha, deal respectively, as we have just seen, with the priests' conduct of holiness, the sanctity of the offerings, and the handling thereof.
+It is interesting to note the order; the sanctity of the priests ("they shall be holy to their Elohim", 21:6) is followed by the sanctity of the offerings (called "holy things", 22:3), followed by the sanctity of the appointed times (chapter 23).
+The other end of the Parasha is made up of chapter 24, with its themes of the perpetual light ("ner ha'tamid" vs. 1-4), and the twelve loaves that were to be set on the gold table (vs. 5-9).
+A brief account relating an episode during which YHVH's name was profaned, * as well as the resulting and immediate consequences, together with a series of instructions for penalties applicable in similar cases and a variety of offenses, seal off Parashat Emor.
 Before examining chapter 23 with its listing of the "mo'adim" (the appointed times), let us pause to look at a curious or even bizarre statement in 22:11.
 The topic at hand has to do with partaking, or even "drawing near" to the holy things which the people would dedicate to YHVH.
-It was incumbent upon the priests to decide who was fit for this duty, and who was not.
-So here is what verse 11 says in contrast to all the previous ones, with their strict qualifications in regards to these dedicated things: "But if the priest buys a person with his money, he [the bought person] may eat it [the dedicated/holy thing]; and one who is born in his house [the priest's] may eat his food [lit. "bread"]".
-The purchased individual would have been a slave, most likely a Canaanite one, while the "one who is born in the house", is again, a reference to one of the servants (cf. Gen. 17:12-13,23).
-Is this hinting at the tremendous undertaking by Elohim whose Son, the (High) Priest, "purchased with own blood" those who were "slaves to sin" from every "kindred and tongue and nation" and who are now able to partake of the "holy/dedicated" - kodesh?
-(Luke 22:19; Acts 20:28b; Romans 6:20; Rev. 7:9).
+It was the priests' duty to distinguish who was fit for this, and who was not.
+In verse 10 it says "No outsider shall eat the holy offering; one who dwells with the priest, or a hired servant, shall not eat the holy thing".
+However, verse 11 seems to contradict what we just read, as well as all the previous strict qualifications regarding these dedicated things.
+Here is what it says: "But if the priest buys a person with his money, he [the bought person] may eat it [the dedicated thing]; and one who is born in his house [the priest's] may eat his food".
+The purchased individual would have been a slave, most likely a Canaanite one, while the "one who is born in the house", is again, a reference to someone who is one of the servants (cp.
+Genesis 17:12-13,23).
+This is referencing the lowest of the members of the household.
+Is this hinting at the tremendous undertaking by Elohim whose Son "purchased with own blood" those who were "slaves of sin" from every "kindred and tongue and nation" who is, therefore, able to partake of the "holy dedicated - kodesh?
+(Acts 20:28; Romans 6:20; Rev. 7:9).

 Chapter 23 is situated in the center of the Parasha, with verses 1 and 2 stating the following: “YHVH spoke again to Moses, saying, 'Speak to the sons of Israel and say to them, YHVH's appointed times ["mo'adim"] which you shall proclaim as holy convocations [“mik'ra'ey kodesh”] - My appointed times are these…'" Here we encounter the important terms, “mo’adim” and “mikra'ey kodesh” (singular: “mo'ed” and “mikra kodesh”).
-Mo’ed stems from the root y.a.d (yod, ayin, dalet), which is "appoint, design, or designate".
+Mo’ed stems from the root y.a.d (yod, ayin, dalet), which is "appointdesign, or designate".
 Thus, we read in Amos 3:3 (literal translation): "Do two men walk together unless it has been designated, or appointed for them [to do so]?"
 The conjugation of the verb implies that someone else was responsible for their meeting.

 “Mo'ed”, as we see in the text before us, is connected to a specific called-out and destined assembly, many times termed “e'dah” (originating in the same root), which gathers or convenes together.
 In 24:14 for example, the assembly, or “edah”, is told to stone an offender.
 In T’hilim (Psalms) 82:1, “Elohim takes His stand in His edah”.
 The “appointed times”, therefore, relate to an appointed group of people.
-There are some who are of the opinion that the word for witness “ed” masculine, and “e’dah” (feminine) also originate from the same root.
+Some are of the opinion that the word for witness “ed” masculine, and “e’dah” (feminine) also originate from the same root.
 But there is more…

-“Tent of [appointed] meeting” is “Ohel Mo'ed” (mentioned here in 24:3).
+“Tent of [appointed] meeting” is “Ohel Mo'ed” (mentioned herein 24:3).
 A similar, though not an identical term is found in T’hilim (Psalms) 74:4 and 8, where we read, “Your enemies roar in the midst of Your meeting place… They have burned Your sanctuary".
 The renderings of “your meeting place” and "sanctuary" here are: “mo’ade’cha” and “mo'adey El”, literally "your appointed times” and appointed times of El”, making evident that Place and Time in the Hebrew mind are not always demarcated by a clear boundary.
 Our text reveals the “three-strand cord” of place, time, and people, as it is held together by the sovereignty of the One who has appointed and chosen them, and who is responsible for bringing about their interactions one with the other.
-Finally, y.a.d is also to “establish a destiny”, and so we read in Romans 8:29-30: “Whom He foreknew, He also predestined to be conformed to the image of His Son… Moreover, whom He predestined, these He also called…” (italics added).
+Finally, y.a.d is also to “establish a destiny”, and so we read in Romans 8:29-30: “Whom He foreknew, He also predestined to be conformed to the image of His Son… Moreover whom He predestined, these He also called…” (italics added).
 In the Hebrew translation of the Greek text, “predestined” is rooted in “ya’ad”.
 Who are the ones whom He foreknew, predestined, and called?
 As we have seen above (and will see later), the calling and appointing have been and are Yisrael’s, thus establishing again (in context with the above quote), that y.a.d refers not only to people, time, and place but also to an eternal destiny (past, present, and future).
 “Eternity” or “forever” is sometimes designated by the word “ad” (ayin, dalet), such as in Tehilim 48:14 (‘ever”).
-“Mo’ed”, with a slight alteration, may be rendered as “m’ad” – from eternity or “from of old” or “ever”, which takes us all the way back to creation, as in B’resheet 1:14 the “seasons” (in the original text) are rendered “mo’adim”.
+“Mo’ed”, with a slight alteration, may be rendered as “m’ad” – from eternity or “from of old” or “ever”, which takes us all the way back to creation, as in B’resheet 1:14 the “seasons” in the original text are rendered “mo’adim”.

 The “holy convocations”, as mentioned, are “mikra'ey kodesh”, with the singular being “mikra”.
 The root k.r.a (kof, resh, alef) makes up the verb “to call”, even though the "convocation" - the assembling - is made up of people.
 The calling, therefore, is what designates the “mikra kodesh”.
 In addition, these “holy convocations” are also the special times that are synonymous with “mo’adim”.
-And so, once again, the “calling” proves to be the common paradigm or ‘ingredient’ shared by the people, and the appointed times during which they are to convene.
+And so, once again, the “calling” proves to be the common paradigm or ‘ingredient’ shared by the people and the appointed times during which they are to convene.
 Another parallel of “mikra” to the root yod, ayin, dalet that we just reviewed, is that it too lends itself to ‘place’.
-In Yishayahu 4:5 we read, “Then YHVH will create above every dwelling place of Mount Zion, and above her assemblies, a cloud and smoke by day and the shining of a flaming fire by night”.
+In Yishayahu 4:5 we read, “...then YHVH will create above every dwelling place of Mount Zion, and above her assemblies, a cloud and smoke by day and the shining of a flaming fire by night”.
 The “assemblies” mentioned here are rendered “mikra”.

 The first "appointed day" – the “Shabbat” - is also the prototype upon which all the others are established (ref.
 23:3).
 It speaks of rest, trust, and faith directed toward the Heavenly Father (a topic we dealt with at length in Parashat Yitro – Exodus 18-20).